montagejs/frb/README.md

 In this example, we create an object as the root of multiple bindings.
-The object synchronizes the properties of a "form" object with the window’s search string, effectively navigating to a new page whenever the "q" or "charset" entries of the form change.
+The object synchronizes the properties of a "form" object with the window’s search string, effectively navigating to a new page whenever the "q" or "charset" values of the form change.

 ```javascript
 Bindings.defineBindings({